-Pardanthopsis is sometimes included in Iris and sometimes separated into a genus in its own right.
+Pardanthopsis has been sometimes included in Iris and sometimes separated into a genus in its own right.
 It is in the Iridaceae family and has only one species.
-It was introduced in 1773 as Iris dichotoma, separated out in 1972 as Pardanthopsis dichotoma and now considered by many to be Iris dichotoma again.
+It was introduced in 1773 as Iris dichotoma, separated out in 1972 as Pardanthopsis dichotoma and now generally accepted as Iris dichotoma again.

 Iris Index - Beardless iris A-K - Beardless iris L-R - Beardless iris S-Z - Crested Irises - Garden Bearded Irises - Juno iris A-I - Juno iris J-R - Juno iris S-Z - Aril Irises - Miscellaneous Irises - Pacific Coast Irises - Reticulata Irises - Spanish Irises - Belamcanda - Hermodactylus - Pardanthopsis